Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Life Sciences

-Georgina Mace was previously Director of the NERC Centre for Population Biology at Imperial College and joined UCL on 1st August 2012.
+Georgina Mace is Professor of Biodiversity and Ecosystems and Director of the UCL Centre for Biodiversity and Environment Research (CBER).
+She joined UCL in 2012 from Imperial College where she was Director of the NERC Centre for Population Biology.
 Her research interests are in measuring the trends and consequences of biodiversity loss and ecosystem change.
 She led the development of criteria for listing species on IUCN’s Red List of threatened species, and was a coordinating lead author for biodiversity in the Millennium Ecosystem Assessment (www.maweb.org).
-Recently she has worked on the UK National Ecosystem Assessment (uknea.unep-wcmc.org/) , is a co-investigator on the NERC Valuing Nature Network, and is an Associate Director of the Ecosystem Services for Poverty Alleviation Programme, funded by DfID, NERC and ESRC (www.espa.ac.uk).
+Recently she has worked on the UK National Ecosystem Assessment (uknea.unep-wcmc.org/), was a co-investigator on the NERC Valuing Nature Network, and Associate Director of the Ecosystem Services for Poverty Alleviation Programme, funded by DfID, NERC and ESRC (www.espa.ac.uk).
 She was elected FRS in 2002, and was the 2007 winner of the international Cosmos prize.
-She is currently a member of NERC Council, President of the British Ecological Society and Chair of the science committee for the DIVERSITAS global change research programme.
+She was President of the Society for Conservation Biology from 2007-2009, and President of the British Ecological Society from 2011-2013.
+Currently she is a NERC Council member, member of the Council of the Royal Society, and Chair of the science committee for the DIVERSITAS global change research programme.

 My interests are in measuring the trends and consequences of biodiversity loss and ecosystem change.